ritikx01/random_vcard_generator/README.md

 # random_vcard_generator
-Generate random vCards to fake it to apps.
+Generate random vCards to fake it to the apps.